Clayal10/connect4/README.md

 ### Linux Dependancies
 To compile on linux, you will need to copy the files in the 'dependencies/' directory into your 'usr/include/' directory.
 Here is a command for that:
 In Solution Directory ```sudo cp -r ./dependencies/include/* /usr/include/```

+### Cross Platform Hassle
+Since I am developing this on both a windows and linux machine depending on the situation, there are a few issues.
+These come up with the VS compiler not liking 'unsafe' C operations such as fopen.
+The warnings for these are going to need to be modified depending on the platform during production.